 Modern grass varieties have the potential to deliver superior yields and excellent feed values if managed correctly, with soil nutrition and pH being prioritised and maintained throughout the year.

 Once established, maintenance of on-going nutrition should remain a priority.
 I always advise farmers to consider treating their grassland like any arable crop, with the inputs scrutinised.
-Fantastic yields can only be achieved year-on-year if the base soil nutrition delivers and meets the crop requirements.
+Fantastic yields and good quality can only be achieved year-on-year if the base soil nutrition delivers and meets the crop requirements.

 To understand what you're working with, soil sampling should be common place on-farm to ensure pH, N, P and K levels aren't hampering plant growth and development.
 An ideal testing rotation is ensuring every field is sampled at least every three to four years.
 One of our specialists can manage soil sampling on-farm for you, or they can analyse samples you take into a Wynnstay store.
 We can then work with you to create a bespoke fertiliser plan, which fits in with your system and forage needs.

 For grassland establishment in the spring, an ideal product to use is a compound NPK, which provides equal measures of N, P205 (Phosphate), and K2O (Potash)/ha.
 Nitrogen will promote rapid growth while phosphate will help the grass seedings to establish quickly by promoting root development and potash is essential for all round plant health and assists with the uptake of the nitrogen.
 Autumn sown or grass/clover swards do not need nitrogen, so autumn grade products such as 0-24-24, or even straights such as TSP and MOP can be used.